crazy-max/goreleaser-xx/README.md

 FROM --platform=$BUILDPLATFORM crazymax/goxx:1.17 AS base
 ENV CGO_ENABLED=1
 COPY --from=goreleaser-xx / /
-RUN apt-get update && apt-get install --no-install-recommends -y git WORKDIR /src
+RUN goxx-apt-get install --no-install-recommends -y git WORKDIR /src

 FROM base AS vendored